 Can I Install Tonal Myself?

+No, you can’t install Tonal yourself because proper Tonal installation includes more than just mounting the machine onto the wall.
 The DIY approach isn’t recommended because professionals need to connect your Tonal to WiFi, pair your Bluetooth Smart accessories, and set up your Tonal account so that you can make full use of the machine.

 Can Tonal Be Installed in a Garage?

+No, Tonal cannot be installed in a garage or basement.
 I mean, it can theoretically, but it’s meant for a safer environment inside your home.
 It becomes more urgent when it has a smart accessories bundle like the smart bar.
+Unlike other bulky home gym equipment, this sleek, compact workout machine looks beautiful in your living room or elsewhere inside your home.

 Where Can I Try Tonal?

+You can try Tonal in retail showrooms throughout the USA.
 Another option is to book a live video demo with a Tonal expert, who will provide a one-on-one virtual tour to teach you the basics and answer your questions about the machine.

 Does Tonal Have a Camera?

-Yes, Tonal has a built-in camera.
+Yes, Tonal has a camera.
 The manufacturer claims this smart home gym won’t jeopardize your privacy as it’s turned off by default and will only be switched on for personal live training sessions.

 Does Tonal Have Yoga?